Built-in Helm Chart¶

 HostAliases.

-However, some tools which an agent might try to use (e.g. nslookup
+However, some tools which an agent might try to use (e.g. nslookup) do not respect

 approach.